liammclennan/MBA/Business-Analytics/descriptive-analytics.md

 <answer>Describing and summarizing data using tabular, visual and quatitative techniques.</answer>
 <question>What is a relative frequency distribution?</question>
 <answer>The frequency of each category is expressed as a fraction of the whole.</answer>
+<question>What is a histogram?</question>
+<answer>Like a bar chart but represents the distribution of numerical values.
+Each bar groups numbers into ranges.
+Bar charts are for categorical variables, histograms are for quantitative variables.</answer>

 --->